Nicolas-Reyland/Chaikin3D/README.md

 - [ ] Fix the issues that show up when applying the algorithm on A LOT of nodes.
 - [x] Ability to rotate y/z axes when loading a .obj file
 - [ ] Ability to scale up/down a single axis when plotting (e.g. data/cat.obj)
+- [ ] Support for more mesh file formats

 # Note